-Not only does Georgiou have plans to grow employee numbers, but to grow the number of, as well as looking at joint messaging and marketing with, Bitdefender’s existing and focus partners, as well as leveraging the firm’s global relationships with other MSPs.
+Not only does Georgiou have plans to grow employee numbers, but to grow the number of Bitdefender’s partners, as well as leveraging the firm’s global relationships with other MSPs.

 “It's a very simple process from us, we now have the right people, and we're very big on people in country; we now have the right processes in place and now it's about executing in countries,” he said.

-To achieve the firm’s goals, Bitdefender globally employs what Georgiou refers to as a two pronged approach - through its traditional reseller model and through managed security service providers (MSSP).
+To achieve the firm’s goals, Bitdefender globally employs what Georgiou refers to as a two pronged approach -- through its traditional reseller model and through managed security service providers (MSSPs).

 “[The] first one is our traditional reseller model, where we go by our distributor in looking to acquire and displace other products; we're in the business of selling,” he said.

 “We look to do that by our resellers into end users, there's no better way to leverage the IP and the relationships that are in place via our partners into those end users.”